subpardaemon/daffy/README.md

 If the upload was a success, it retuns a small JSON object with statistics data.

+### `GET /`

+Loads an index page.
+This will soon be replaced with a crude admin interface to upload data sets and check the current state of affairs within Daffy.

+### `GET /ping`

+Healthcheck endpoint.

 ## Roadmap

+- Human user interface defined in index.html
+- Healthcheck in Docker
 - Maybe an XML input/output vartiant would be nice.
 Maybe.
 Does anyone still use XML out there?
 Hello?
 - Maybe an asynchronous upload?